ttwd80/playground/stack/docs/quickstarts/VAGRANTLVIRT.md

    cd stack/vagrant
    vagrant up
    # This process will take about 5-10 minutes depending on your internet connection.
-   # Hook is about 400MB in size and the Ubuntu jammy image is about 500MB
+   # Hook is about 400MB in size and the Ubuntu noble image is about 500MB
    ```

    <details>